Babarski/machine-learning-onpu-practice/README.md

 # machine-learning-onpu-practice
-Files, which connected to my courses
+Files that are associated with my courses